 Team Services (Inheritance)

-In Team Services, you customize your work tracking experience through a process.
-A process defines the building blocks of the work item tracking system as well as other sub-systems you access through Team Services.
-Whenever you create a team project, you select the process which contains the building blocks you want for your project.
+In Team Services, you customize your team project through a process.
+(You configure your Agile tools—Scrum and Kanban—through the web UI.)
+A process defines the building blocks of the work tracking system.
+Whenever you create a team project, you select the process you want your team project to use.

 In addition, all processes are shared.
-That is, one or more team projects can reference a single process.
+That is, one or more team projects can use a single process.
 Instead of customizing a single team project, you customize a process.
-Changes made to the process automatically update all team projects that reference that process.
+Changes made to the process automatically update all team projects that use that process.

-Once you've created an inherited process, you can customize it, create team projects based on it, and migrate existing team projects to reference it.
-For example, updates made to the MyAgile inherited process will update the Agile and Fabrikam Agile team projects.
-The Git team project can't be customized until its migrated to an inherited process.
+Once you've created an inherited process, you can customize it, create team projects based on it, and change existing team projects to use it.

 - Create an inherited process